jonathan-vella/azure-arc-enabled-sql-server/README.md

 This repository contains scripts and utilities for managing SQL Server instances enabled by Azure Arc.

+Last updated: 2025-08-27

 ## Overview

 **SQL Server enabled by Azure Arc** extends Azure management and governance capabilities to SQL Server instances hosted outside of Azure—including on-premises, edge, or other cloud environments.
 With Azure Arc, you can:

 - Manage your SQL Server instances at scale from a single point of control in Azure
+- Automatically connect SQL Server instances discovered on Arc-enabled servers in supported regions (auto-connect), with an optional least-privilege mode rollout
-- Monitor performance and inventory across all connected SQL Server instances
+- Monitor performance and inventory across connected SQL Server instances (monitoring features are under active development; see docs for current preview scope)
 - Assess migration readiness and receive recommendations for Azure SQL targets
 - Enable advanced features such as Microsoft Defender for Cloud and Microsoft Purview integration
 - Access Extended Security Updates (ESUs) for end-of-support SQL Server versions